jina-ai/executors/jinahub/indexers/searcher/FaissSearcher/README.md

 ## Usage

-Check [tests](tests) for an example on how to use it.

 ### Loading data

 Since this is a "Searcher"-type Executor, it does not _index_ new data.
 Rather they are write-once classes, which take as data source a `dump_path`.

-This can be provided in different ways:

-- in the YAML definition
+Then we can perform search operations on the loaded data.

+#### Loading data with YAML

 ```yaml
 jtype: FaissSearcher